 For most of the time in India we use our phones only for internet.
 No calls and sms.
 Though, sometimes we call to restaurants to order a food with delivery.
 When we are calling to our families in Latvia we use Skype or Facebook.
 Because it’s just way cheaper to call using internet instead of calling directly to mobile number.

 Prices of mobile internet in India are very good, and about the same for all the mobile operators here.
-1 GB of 3G/4G data costs about 250 INR, 3 GB – 650 INR, 5 GB – 850 INR.
+In 2017: 1 GB of 3G/4G data costs about 250 INR, 3 GB – 650 INR, 5 GB – 850 INR.

 Note – prices of internet and other mobile services differ from state to state.
 Wherever you will be in India, you will have the same tariffs like in the state, where you bought your SIM card.
-Sometimes it’s in your favor, sometimes no.
+Sometimes it’s in your favor, sometimes not.

 Even if you are not planning to use mobile internet on your phone it’s still worth to get an Indian SIM card, because international calls with it will be cheaper (sometimes even like 10 times cheaper), than with your foreign SIM.